 <p>rlvm still does not handle rlBabel translation patches very well.
 This is the major planned feature for 0.5, now that there appears to be an incoming Kanon translation patch, along with the ongoing CLANNAD translation work.</p>

-<h3><em>Old links removed</em></h3><h3>Source Code</h3>
+<h3><em>Old links removed</em></h3>

-<p>I thought I should also mention that the whole project history, in addition to being hosted locally, is now also <a href='http://github.com/eglaysher/rlvm/tree/master'>on github</a>, for those interested in following development or contributing.</p>rlvm 0.3 released!2008-10-04T00:00:00-07:00http://eglaysher.github.com/2008/10/04/rlvm-03-released<p>Work has been started on getting CLANNAD playable under rlvm.
+rlvm 0.3 released!2008-10-04T00:00:00-07:00http://eglaysher.github.com/2008/10/04/rlvm-03-released<p>Work has been started on getting CLANNAD playable under rlvm.
 Nagisa’s route is playable to the end, minus the MPEG video. rlvm now remembers the CG viewed.
 User selections are now usable and don’t lock up the interpreter.
 Despite all this, CLANNAD support is far from complete.
 There are still several graphical glitches and unimplemented opcodes.</p>

 <p>In addition, there are several stability fixes.
 The race condition in the BGM system has been fixed.
 Scrolling through Planetarian’s backlog no longer crashes.</p>

-<h3><em>Old links removed</em></h3><div id='comments'>
+<h3><em>Old links removed</em></h3>

-<h4 id='comment-header'>2 Comments</h4>
+<h4 id="comment-header">2 Comments</h4>

-<ol class='commentlist'>
+<ol class="commentlist">

-<p class='comment-metadata'><strong>Mitchell Ferguson</strong> | 19-Oct-08 at 11:53 pm | <a href='#comment-17391' title='Permalink to this comment' rel='permalink'>Permalink</a></p>
+<p class="comment-metadata"><strong>Mitchell Ferguson</strong> | 19-Oct-08 at 11:53 pm | <a href="#comment-17391" title="Permalink to this comment" rel="permalink">Permalink</a></p>

 <p>Wow, this is looking awesome.
 I tried it with Clannad and an unoffical english patch, and it’s working mostly as you said it would.
 It may be a bit early to start making requests, but just some things to note:</p>